 Top Grain Leather

-The next best quality leather after Full Grain, Top Grain leather is a leather in which the top grain has been buffed or sanded down.
+The next best quality real leather after Full Grain, Top Grain leather is one in which the top grain has been buffed or sanded down.
 This altering of the surface grains removes any of the imperfections from the leather.

 Genuine leather is made from the 'splits' on the hide; remember that tanneries will separate the animal hide into different materials, notably a 'top grain' and the splits, which are the inferior structure of the hide.

 Bonded Leather (also known as Bicast Leather)